 - Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - 2.
-Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
-Clean the area around the base of the plug to keep dirt and debris out of the engine. - Remove the spark plug (Figure 42).
+Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+Allow the engine to cool. - 3.
+Clean the area around the base of the plug to keep dirt and debris out of the engine. - 4.
+Remove the spark plug (Figure 40).